fantastito/new_rosti_scraper/README.md

 With this starting point I could then adapt the template.yaml, app.py and requirements.txt to achieve my goal.

 # What if I'd like to do this?
-Depending on familiarity and goals, the usual tools (Youtube, ChatGPT, reddit and Google) provide most answers and you could start writing code in AWS Lambda right away, though I'd recommend [Jonathan Davies' tutorial](https://www.youtube.com/watch?v=mhdX4znMd2Q).
+Depending on familiarity and goals, the usual tools provide most answers and you could start writing code in AWS Lambda right away, though I'd recommend [Jonathan Davies' tutorial](https://www.youtube.com/watch?v=mhdX4znMd2Q).

 You'll need to:
 - play around with BeautifulSoup